EmotiBit/EmotiBit_Docs/Getting_Started.md

     - Please make sure you have extracted the downloaded zip file `EmotiBitSoftware-Windows.zip`.
 To extract, `Right-click > Extract All...`.
     - Navigate to `EmotiBitSoftware-Windows` > `CP210x_Universal_Windows_Driver`.
-    - Right click on `silabser.inf` > `Show more options` > `Install`.
+    - Right click on `silabser.inf` (Setup Information) > `Show more options` > `Install`.
 (If you did not see this option, make sure you extracted the downloaded zip file).
     - Depending on your firewall/antivirus settings you will likely need to grant permissions for the installation.
-    - Once completed, the required the drivers should be installed on your Windows 11 machine.
+    - Once completed, the required drivers should be installed on your Windows 11 machine.
     </details>

   - <details><summary>On macOS</summary>

     - If you have not done so already, extract the `EmotiBitSoftware-macOS.zip`.
-    - Navigate to `EmotiBitSoftware-macOS` > `CP210X VCP Mac OSX driver`.
+    - Navigate to `EmotiBitSoftware-macOS`.
     - Double click on the `SiLabsUSBDriverDisk.dmg`.
 The contents will open in a new finder window.
     - Double click on `Install CP210x VCP driver` to run the installer.
     - Follow the on-screen instructions to complete the driver installation.